MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 # Design schema for filter and search

-This tutorial illustrates how to:
+This tutorial illustrates how to

 - Design a MAKES schema for private publications to enable search and smart filters.
 - Build a filterable paper list using MAKES APIs.

 This tutorial is a continuation of [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial and depends on its completion.

 ## Prerequisites